mharis-ai/mharis-ai/README.md

 ## 📌 About Me

-I'm **Muhammad Haris** — a dedicated, full-time learner on a disciplined 36-week journey to master Machine Learning and AI Engineering.
+I'm **Muhammad Haris** — a dedicated, full-time learner on a disciplined 75-week journey to master Machine Learning and AI Engineering.
 I document every phase with consistency, clarity, and technical depth — with a strong focus on real-world, production-ready skills.

-- 💻 Code, math, projects, and tools aligned with real ML/AI workflows and best practices
+- 💻 Code, math, projects, and tools aligned with real-world ML/AI workflows and best practices.
 - 🛠️ Progress pushed to GitHub every Wednesday and Saturday
 - 📝 Weekly learning summaries posted on LinkedIn every Sunday